ted-miller92/music_streamer_api/README.md

 }
 ```

+### DELETE requests

+No body is needed when making a DELETE request, simply include it as a parameter, trailing the end of the API endpoint.
+For example the full URL to delete a Genre with the genre_id of 8 would be:

+`${API_ENDPOINT}/api/genres/8`

 ## Database Set up

 Make sure there is a user with priveleges for SELECT, INSERT, UPDATE, DELETE operations on the correct database schema, and that the login information for this user is reflected in the `.env` file.